55

 wiki ~ Abbey Simon

-Find a mentor / e-book / academia Alaska.
+Find an e-book mentor.
 Always good to have a mentor when learning about things new to us.
 And with music and its magics, nice to have a friend or two ask questions and collaborate with.
 Seek and ye shall find.
-Local high schools, libraries, friends and family, musicians in your home town ... just ask around, someone will know someone who knows someone about music and can help you with your studies in the musical arts.
+Local high schools, libraries, friends and family, musicians in your home town ... just ask around, someone will know someone who knows someone about music who can help you with your studies of the musical arts with this e-book.

 Intensive tutoring.
 Luckily for musical artists like us, the learning dip of the 'covid years' can vanish quickly with intensive tutoring.
 For all disciplines; including all the sciences and the 'hands on' trade schools, that with tutoring, learning blossoms to 'catch us up.'
 In music ?
 The 'theory' of making musical art is built with just the 12 unique pitches, so easy to master with mentorship.
 And in 'practice ?'
 Luckily old school, the foundation that 'all responsibility for self betterment is ours alone.'
 Which in music, and same for all the arts, means to do what we really love to do ... to make music :)